Bela Lugosi: Ed Wood and final projects

 Late in his life, Bela Lugosi again received star billing in films when the ambitious but financially limited filmmaker Ed Wood, a fan of Lugosi, found him living in obscurity and near-poverty and offered him roles in his films, such as an anonymous narrator in Glen or Glenda (1953) and a mad scientist in Bride of the Monster (1955).
 During post-production of the latter, Lugosi decided to seek treatment for his drug addiction, and the film's premiere was arranged to raise money for Lugosi's hospital expenses.
 However, the premiere raised a paltry amount of money.
 According to Kitty Kelley's biography of Frank Sinatra, when the entertainer heard of Lugosi's problems, he visited Lugosi at the hospital and gave him a $1,000 check.
 Sinatra later recalled Lugosi's amazement at his visit and generosity, since the two men had never met before.

-During an impromptu interview upon his release from the treatment center in 1955, Lugosi stated that he was about to begin work on a new Ed Wood film called The Ghoul Goes West.
+During an impromptu interview upon his release from the drug treatment center in 1955, Lugosi stated that he was about to begin work on a new Ed Wood film called The Ghoul Goes West.
 This was one of several projects proposed by Wood, including The Phantom Ghoul and Dr. Acula.
 With Lugosi in his Dracula cape, Wood shot impromptu test footage with no particular storyline in mind, in front of Tor Johnson's home, at a suburban graveyard, and in front of Lugosi's apartment building on Carlton Way.
 This footage was used in Wood's Plan 9 from Outer Space (1957), which was filmed in 1956 shortly after Lugosi's death.
 Wood hired Tom Mason, his wife's chiropractor, to double for Lugosi in additional shots.
 Mason was noticeably taller and thinner than Lugosi, and had the lower half of his face covered with his cape in every shot, as Lugosi sometimes did in Abbott and Costello Meet Frankenstein.

+Wood also had plans to build a horror film (to be called Ghouls of the Moon) around another reel of silent film footage that he had taken of Lugosi before he died in 1956, but nothing came of it since by 1958, Wood discovered the film in the can had degraded into an unusable sludge due to bad storage conditions.